titumozammel/3c-strategic-approach/README.md

 - Rework may arise from a **Source** problem.
 - Slow action may arise from a **Dependency**.
 - A bottleneck may arise from a **Constraint**.
-- Repeated workload may arise from an underlying source that continues generating demand.
+- Repeated workload may arise from an underlying Source that continues generating demand.

 Therefore: